Fast online node labeling with graph subsampling: Using graphs for node labeling

 Now assume that each node has a ground truth binary label $y_i\in \{1,-1\}$, for $i\in \gV$.
 For instance, nodes may represent customers, node label whether or not they will purchase a specific product.
 Consequently, the edges could reflect similarities or shared purchasing behaviors between customers.
 Thus, the likelihood of two connected nodes sharing the same label is high, making it possible to infer the label of an unobserved node based significantly on its neighbors.

 \paragraph{Simple baseline: Weighted majority algorithm.} Suppose that a small subset of the node labels are revealed, e.g. in a vector $ {\tilde \vy}=(\tilde y_1,...,\tilde y_n)\in \R^n$ where $\tilde y_t\in \{-1,1\}$ if node $t$'s label is revealed , and 0 otherwise.
 The revealed labels can be equal to, or approximate, the ground truth labels $\vy = (y_1,...,y_n)\in \R^n$, $y_t\in \{-1,1\}$.
-Then, a simple method for inferring the label of an \emph{unseen} node $t$ is to take the weighted average of its neighbors, e.g.
+Then, a simple method for inferring the label of an \emph{unseen} node $t$ is to take the weighted average of its neighbors, e.g. \paragraph{Message passing and graph Laplacians.} We may generalize this further by expanding to the $K$-hop neighbors of $t$, using a discount factor $\beta^k$ where $k$ is the neighbor's hop distance to $t$, e.g. for $\hat y_t = \sign(\hat y_{t,\mathrm{soft}})$, where for a transition matrix $\mT = \mA \mD^{-1}$ (Here, we take the sum from $k=0$ without impunity since $\tilde \vy_t = 0$.)
+That is to say, a simple baseline motivates that a \emph{globally informative, discounted estimate} of the node labels can be written as the solution to the linear system